ISKCON: Temple of Vedic Planetarium, Mayapur

-Set to be completed in 2024, the Temple of the Vedic Planetarium, Mayapur in West Bengal is built in the birthplace of Sri Chaitanya Mahaprabhu, the founder of the Gaudiya-Vaishnava lineage of Hinduism.
+Set to be completed by 2027, the Temple of the Vedic Planetarium, Mayapur in West Bengal is built in the birthplace of Sri Chaitanya Mahaprabhu, the founder of the Gaudiya-Vaishnava lineage of Hinduism.
 The temple itself currently sits at 425,000 sqft and is 340 ft tall, and is surrounded by accompanying lodges, shops, residences, educational centers, and gardens.
 The project cost an estimated $75 million, with its major investor being Alfred B. Ford, the great-grandson of Henry Ford.
 The complex has a planetarium based on Vedic cosmology and exhibitions about the Vedic arts, sciences, and culture as described in the Srimad Bhagavatam.